mosra/m.css/doc/doxygen.rst

 :ini:`M_EXPAND_INNER_TYPES`         Whether to expand inner types (e.g. a class
                                     inside a class) in the symbol tree.
 If not set, ``NO`` is used.
+:ini:`M_MATH_CACHE_FILE`            File to cache rendered math formulas.
+If
+                                    not set, ``m.math.cache`` file in the
+                                    output directory is used.
+Old cached output is periodically pruned and new formulas
+                                    added to the file.
+Set it empty to disable caching.
 :ini:`M_SEARCH_DISABLED`            Disable search functionality.
 If this
                                     option is set, no search data is compiled and the rendered HTML does not contain any